vcc.ca

 This policy applies to:

-2. The application of this policy and related procedures do not remove any statutory rights or obligations or any rights and obligations arising out of any policy or collective agreement, and may be modified in specific situations as reasonably necessary.
+3. The application of this policy and related procedures do not remove any statutory rights or obligations or any rights and obligations arising out of any policy or collective agreement, and may be modified in specific situations as reasonably necessary.

 Principles

-3. It is the College's policy that Discrimination, Harassment, and Bullying will not be tolerated.
-College members who violate this Policy may be subject to a range of corrective measures, up to and including expulsion or dismissal from the College.
+3. It is the College's policy that discrimination, harassment and bullying will not be tolerated.
+College members who violate this policy may be subject to a range of corrective measures, up to and including expulsion or dismissal from the College.

-6. College members will be treated equitably under this Policy.
-All matters arising under this Policy will be dealt with in a fair, unbiased and timely manner.
+6. College members will be treated equitably under this policy.
+All matters arising under this policy will be dealt with in a fair, unbiased and timely manner.

-10. Handling complaints of Discrimination, Harassment, and Bullying requires the collection, use, and disclosure of sensitive personal information.
-Confidentiality is required so that those who may have experienced Discrimination or Harassment will feel free to come forward, and so that the reputations and interests of those accused are protected.
+10. Handling complaints of discrimination, harassment and bullying requires the collection, use, and disclosure of sensitive personal information.
+Confidentiality is required so that those who may have experienced discrimination, harassment or bullying will feel free to come forward, and so that the reputations and interests of those accused are protected.
+Confidentiality, however, must be distinguished from anonymity.
+For a complaint to proceed, the identity of the complainant and the details of the complaint must be released to the respondent and those involved in the investigation and disposition of the complaint.
+The complainant must therefore be prepared to be identified.

 Definitions